braidn/blrrrg/posts/2011-03-29-productivity-high.md

 ![Merlin Mann's Epic Mug][1]

-[Merlin Mann][2] is an absolute fucking force to be reckoned with.
-Not only is he, in my mind, one of the single most smart-assery people in the field of productivity, he is a genius with his [humor][3].
-He recently got together with the wonderful team behind
+[Merlin Mann][2]- an absolute fucking beautiful human.
+Not only do they, in this human's mind, one of the single most smart-assery people in the field of productivity.
+Their clever use of [humor][3] is matched by anyone.
+Merlin recently got together
+with the wonderful team behind
 [Mac Power Users Podcast][4] and produced an epic (2 1/2 hours) tome of meandering, shiny ramblings.
-This recording is a gem for anyone who is looking to be more efficient with their time, write like a crack addict, or just wants to learn something new.
+This recording is a valuable resource for anyone seeking to enhance their time management skills, write with intense focus, or simply learn something new.

 [MP3 Download][5]